jamesoff/www-jamesoff-net/_posts/2017-11-22-alexa-skill.markdown

 * In the search box top left, put in the name of the role name you gave while creating the function, and select it from the list of results (it'll be the one with the blue wand icon).
 * You should see the Permissions tab, which should give specify one policy called something like `oneClick_lambda_basic_execution_...`.
 Click the arrow next to the policy to expand it, then click **Edit Policy**.

-{% image big alexa-cracker/iam-console-1.png %}
+{% image big alexa-cracker/iam-console-1.png alt="Screenshot of updating IAM role for DynamoDB access" %}

 * In the editor which opens, make the policy look like this, but substitute the ARN of your DynamoDB table: